Wild Math® takes math outdoors where it is naturally hands-on, engages all of the senses, and includes plenty of movement.

 Common Questions About Wild Math® Curriculum

 Kindergarten math is meant to be active and fun!
 You’ll find all the units and skills typically covered in kindergarten math, plus practice activities.
 Build a solid foundation in numeracy skills through activities such as collecting and counting natural materials, mud pie activities, and using flowers in ten frames.
-This new 3rd edition now includes a full year (38 weeks) of plans for the year!
-It also includes a blank planning sheet to help you tailor Wild Math to the needs of your child/ren or students.

 Math Units covered: counting and cardinality, place value, patterns and symmetry, beginning addition and subtraction, measurement and data, and geometry.